Askannz/optimus-manager/README.md

 optimus-manager
 ==================

-**IMPORTANT :** this README is for the current **master** branch, which contains some new features that have not been added to an official release yet (most notably, support for AMD GPUs).
-If you are using the latest stable release (v1.3.1), the corresponding README is available here : https://github.com/Askannz/optimus-manager/wiki/v1.3.1-README.

 This Linux program provides a solution for GPU switching on Optimus laptops (i.e laptops with a dual Nvidia/Intel or Nvidia/AMD configuration).

 Obviously this is unofficial, I am not affiliated with Nvidia in any way.